Rosario Borgio: Police murders

 In the fall of 1917, after years of being monitored, patted down, and otherwise harassed, Borgio declared war on the Akron police force, offering a bounty of $250 on all police officers in the city.
 The first victim was Patrolman Guy Norris, who, while patrolling his beat, witnessed a robbery and was shot twice in the back when he confronted the burglar.
 He was the first policeman in Akron to die while on duty.
 On January 10, 1918, patrolmen Edward Costigan and Joe Hunt, also on patrol, were shot and killed.
 Borgio targeted Costigan specifically because Costigan would stop him in the street and search him for concealed weapons whenever the two would meet following Borgio's concealed carry arrest.
 A fourth officer, Gethin Richards, was killed on March 12, 1918.
 He had been following two suspicious men when he was shot multiple times in the stomach.
 Borgio reportedly held Richards' hands behind his back while Frank Mazzanno shot him.
 A passerby witnessed the murder and reported it to the police, who apprehended the killers shortly after.

 Akron police were initially unaware of Borgio's involvement and considered it might be the work of a murder ring.
 After Detective Chief Harry Welch was given Tony Manfredi's name as a suspect, and subsequently found medical records detailing a bullet wound in the hand, Detective Chief Eddie McDonnell brought in Lt.
 Michael Fiaschetti from the NYPD head the mafia unit to consult.
 Welch sent Fiaschetti information about Manfredi, thought to have fled to New York, and the address of a pool room Manfredi's relative owned.
 Manfredi and James Palmeri were arrested at the pool room Welch described and were escorted back to Akron by Welch and Fiaschetti.
 Detectives Welch, McDonnell, and Corey arrested an additional suspect, Pasquale Biondo, in a rooming house in Sandusky, Ohio.
 Manfredi and Palmeri received life sentences; Biondo was sentenced to the electric chair.

 Conviction and death

 Borgio, along with accomplices Frank Chiavaro, Frank Mazzanno, and Pasquale's brother Lorenzo Biondo, were convicted.
 Borgio and Mazzanno were sentenced to the electric chair and died minutes apart.
 Chiavaro also died by electric chair.
-James Palmeri and Tony Manfredi were sentenced to life terms in prison, while Lorenzo Biondo's sentence was secretly acquitted by Gov. George White and he fled to Italy.
+James Palmeri and Tony Manfredi were sentenced to life terms in prison, while Lorenzo Biondo's sentence was commuted by Gov. George White in 1934, after which he was deported to Italy.
 Borgio reportedly admitted to other crimes while awaiting death in hopes that it would delay or call off his execution.

-Borgio died by electric chair on February 21, 1919, at the Ohio State Penitentiary.
+Borgio died by electric chair on February 21, 1919, at the Ohio Penitentiary.
 In the weeks following his death, three more policemen were shot by angry Black Hand members, one of whom, Officer George Werne, died.
+Three men, one of whom escaped arrest, were accused of involvement in the murder of Werne.
+The other two stood trial for murder.
+Vincent Damico was convicted of first degree murder, sentenced to death, and executed in 1920.
+His accomplice received a life sentence.